python/cpython/Doc/using/cmdline.rst

 .. cmdoption:: -c <command>

-   Execute the Python code in *command*.  *command* can be one or more statements separated by newlines, with significant leading whitespace as in normal module code.
+   Execute the Python code in *command*.  *command* can be one or more statements separated by newlines, with significant leading :term:`whitespace` as in normal module code.

    If this option is given, the first element of :data:`sys.argv` will be